Issamricin/multimodal-translation/CONTRIBUTION.md

 ### Write Documentation

-Muldimodal Translator could always use more documentation, whether as part of the official docs, in docstrings, etc.
+Multimodal Translator could always use more documentation, whether as part of the official docs, in docstring, etc.

 If you want to review your changes on the documentation locally, you can do: